williamsbdev/srvaroa.github.io/_posts/2018-04-28-gc-analysis-by-example.md

 worker threads (hence, Sum = N threads * Avg).
 Each one of the 18 threads are spending 77s on average simply to copy objects around.

-We also have a non-negligible times in other phases.
+We have a non-negligible times in other phases.
 Line 22 reveals that almost 5s aggregated were spent in the Update RS phase.

     22 [Update RS (ms): Min: 155.4, Avg: 267.9, Max: 567.9, Diff: 412.4, Sum: 4821.3]

 `RS` stands for [Remembered Set](https://docs.oracle.com/javase/9/gctuning/garbage-first-garbage-collector-tuning.htm#GUID-A0343B53-A690-4DDE-98F9-9877096DBF0F), an internal data structure kept by the JVM for each region.
-Its purpose is to track inbound from other regions.
-Whenever the application updates the references (e.g. when we assign a reference field in an object), the JVM takes care of updating the RS.
+Given a region X, its RS would track references from other regions that point to objects that reside in X.  Whenever the application updates the references (e.g. when we assign a reference field in an object), the JVM takes care of updating the RS.

 For efficiency reasons those updates are buffered and processed concurrently with the application.
 However, when the JVM starts a